jimhigson/oboe.js/writing/main/5_Implementation.md

 execution contexts, either browsers or node *get from notebook, split sketch diagram in half*](images/placeholder.png)

-As an interpreted language, Javascript may of course be ran directly without any prior compilation.
+As an interpreted language, Javascript can be run directly without any prior compilation.
 While running the same code as I see in the editor is convenient while programming, it is much less so for distribution.
 Although the languages imposes no compulsory build phase,